 Sculling

-ALTERNATIVE NAME: Frontal sculling.
+ALTERNATE NAME: Frontal sculling

-EXECUTION: The arms are stretched out shoulder-wide in front of the body.
+EXECUTION: The arms are stretched out shoulder width in front of the body.
 The body is positioned in a 3H position.
 The forearms swing back and forth like the pendulum on a grandfather clock and provide a forward-driving force.

 OBJECTIVE: Good for getting a sense of the catch phase.
 May also provide some good work for your muscles if performed intensely or for a long time.